SidKad2003/SidKad2003.github.io/source/_posts/eSSVI.md

 date: 2025-10-03 16:29:09
 ---
 # Introduction
+In this post, I take a forensic approach to implementing eSSVI — documenting the errors I encountered and how I diagnosed and resolved them.
 # Stochastic and Stochastic Volatility Inspired
 ## 1. Stochastic Processes and the Heston Model

 A **stochastic process** is a collection of random variables representing the evolution of a system over time under uncertainty.